learning-zone/angular-basics/README.md

 **BehaviorSubject**

 A BehaviorSubject holds one value.
 When it is subscribed it emits the value immediately.
-A Subject doesn't hold a value.
+A Subject does not hold a value.
 BehaviourSubject will return the initial value or the current value on Subscription.

 ```javascript
 var subject = new Rx.BehaviorSubject(0);  // 0 is the initial value